ian-barnes/personality-type/slides.md

 ---

-"Perl was created for someone like you,by someone like you, with the collaboration of many other someones like you.
+"Perl was created for someone like you,by someone like you, with the collaboration of many other someones like you."

-&mdash; Larry Wall, in the
-Introduction to *Learning Perl*
+&mdash; Larry Wall, in the Introduction to *Learning Perl*

 ---